Looking after You

 • drug use problems

 An infographic of common childhood adverse experiences.
-An extended description is in the References section under the "Long Descriptions for Screen Readers" heading.
+An extended description is in a section below.

 Adapted from Emerging Minds, Adverse Childhood Experiences (ACEs) and Children's Wellbeing, 2020.